influenzanet/influenzanet.github.io/docs/survey-engine/components/01-overview.md

 - `displayCondition`: rules for displaying the component
 - `properties`: properties to describes constraints and parameters of a component (like min/max value)
 - `disabled` : rules for disabling component
+- `style`: properties uses to describe visual interface (see below)

 For group component only
 - `order` : order of components (for Group component), using an expression, 'sequential' named expression is commonly used